unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ###  Thief

 You hone your skills in the larcenous arts.
 Burglars, Space Pirates, cutpurses, and other criminals typically follow this archetype, but so do scoundrels who prefer to think of themselves as professional loot seekers, explorers, delvers, and investigators.
-In addition to improving your agility and stealth, you learn skills useful for delving into ancient ruins, reading unfamiliar languages, and using alien artifacts you normally couldn’t employ.
+In addition to improving your agility and stealth, you learn skills useful for delving into ancient ruins, reading unfamiliar languages, and using alien artifacts you normally couldn't employ.

 ####  Fast Hands

-Starting at 3rd level, you can use the bonus action granted by your Cunning Action to make a Dexterity (Trickery) check, use your thieves’ tools to disarm a trap or open a lock, or take the Use an Object action.
+Starting at 3rd level, you can use the bonus action granted by your Cunning Action to make a Dexterity (Trickery) check, use your thieves' tools to disarm a trap or open a lock, or take the Use an Object action.

 \page